Carleton College, History

 Visiting Assistant Professor - History of Modern Latin America

 |Position:||Visiting Assistant Professor|

-Carleton College seeks to fill a position in the history of modern Latin America, including the Caribbean, for the 2018-19 academic year with the possibility of renewal.
+Carleton College seeks to fill a position in the History of Modern Latin America, including the Caribbean, for the 2017-18 academic year with the possibility of renewal.
 The successful candidate will teach five courses during the academic year (three ten-week terms).
 The ability to teach a lower division survey of modern Latin America (1800-present) and guide senior independent research projects on topics related to Latin America is essential.
 As well as excellence in research, the successful candidate will have demonstrated interest and potential for excellence in undergraduate teaching.
-PhD in hand or expected by August 2018.

 |Primary Category:||Latin American and Caribbean History / Studies